 Firstly this should be your last option, and should only be attempted after you have applied a great deal of force to the rope, thereby tested it.
 This means that you should be as confident as can be that the rope will hold your weight, as it has already held a substantial load in your attempt to free it.

-The most import safeguard is that due to the fact that the two ropes you have form a discontinued loop, and you started with both ends, this means one end should always be within reach of the other.
+The most import safeguard is that since the two ropes you have formed a discontinued loop, and you started with both ends, this means one end should always be within reach of the other.
 By tying into the free unstuck rope end you should be able to safeguard yourself when trying to reach the other end, being belayed by your partner and placing protection on this emergency lead line.

 Free climbing back